Last Mask Standing

 Final thought:

-On this trip, I noticed I really am the last mask standing now.
-Even among global health colleagues, I'm the only one in a mask.
-It's rare for someone to ask me about it, but I am still finding my best answer.
-Sometimes I tell them that I live in a multi-generational household and I refuse to bring the virus home to my mom.
 That is true, but I'd be wearing a mask anyway.
 Because I don't want to get COVID.
-That's 100% valid reason all on its own.
-Sometimes I just say that.
-I've never had COVID and I don't want to start.
-The thing though - it does kind of imply that other people do want to get COVID.
+Which is a 100% valid reason all on its own.
+Sometimes I just say: I've never had COVID and I don't want to start.
+The thing though - that answer implies that other people do want to get COVID.
 I'm quite sure that's not true.
 I suspect this is a situation with no comfortable phrasing and I just have to live with that.

 The paid speaking work is, alas, long gone.
 No one wants to hear about public health any more.